Neara-Software/simple_lambda_test/README.md

 Build the following architecture in Pulumi:

 ![architecture](./architecture.png)
+** correction - put the NAT in a public subnet

 We should be able to curl the API Gateway endpoint and get the json response returned from the lambda.
 Additionally, all logging output should go to Cloudwatch.